Symmetries of linearized gravity from adjoint operators: Preliminaries

-We will work on vacuum type D spaces, and here we present certain algebraic and differential operators on such spaces which were first introduced (with examples) in \cite{2016arXiv160106084A}.
-The fundamental operators $\sCurl_{k,l}, \sCurlDagger_{k,l}, \sTwist_{k,l}, \sDiv_{k,l}$ acting on symmetric spinors of valence $k,l$ are defined as the irreducible parts of the covariant derivative $\nabla_{AA'} \varphi_{BC\cdots DB'C'\cdots D'}$ of the symmetric spinor $\varphi_{AB\cdots D A'B'\cdots D'}$ of valence $k,l$.
+We consider vacuum type D spaces, and collect certain algebraic and differential operators on such spaces which were first introduced (with examples) in \cite{2016arXiv160106084A}.
+The fundamental operators $\sCurl, \sCurlDagger, \sTwist, \sDiv$ acting on $\SymSpin_{k,l}$ are defined as the irreducible parts of the covariant derivative $\nabla_{AA'} \varphi_{BC\cdots DB'C'\cdots D'}$ of the symmetric spinor $\varphi \in \SymSpin_{k,l}$.
 See \cite{ABB:symop:2014CQGra..31m5015A} for a detailed discussion of their properties including commutators.
-The main feature of the Petrov type D geometry is encoded in the irreducible\footnote{Irreducible here means that it can not be factored in Killing spinors of lower valence.}, symmetric Killing spinor $\kappa_{AB}$ found in \cite{walker:penrose:1970CMaPh..18..265W}, satisfying
+The main feature of the Petrov type D geometry is encoded in the symmetric Killing spinor $\kappa_{AB}$ found in \cite{walker:penrose:1970CMaPh..18..265W}, satisfying

 In a principal dyad the Killing spinor takes the simple form